HumaIlyas/Project-4/README.md

 ### Link to JavaScript file
 * JavaScript file was added for some messages (with id="msg") to disappear after 3 seconds.
 Messages did not disappear.<br>
 I adjusted this issue:
-   * By adding the "/" at the start of the link before static: src="/static/js/script.js"
+   * By writing the link for the scripts file as: src="{% static 'scripts/message.js' %}"

 ### Icons with text-decoration
 * Icons of comments, messages, & trash-can at the news post displayed with text-decoration.<br>